EMT to Police Officer: Career Guide for Joining the Force

 What Does a Police Officer Do?

-Police officer work hours are similar to those of EMTs and paramedics in that both work shifts that cover the full 24-hours in a day… after all, emergencies can happen at any time.
+The work hours for police officers are similar to those of EMTs and paramedics–both work shifts that cover the full 24-hours in a day… after all, emergencies can happen at any time.

 A police officer can expect to work a full 40 hours per week, typically broken up into 8-hour days, although some precincts have begun experimenting with 10- and 12-hour shifts.

-And also like an EMT, there’s no way to predict exactly what you’ll witness or experience during any given shift.
+And, also like an EMT, there is no way to predict exactly what you may witness or experience during any given shift.
 Some days, an officer will spend most of his or her time at their desk doing paperwork.
-Other days, they may spend every hour of their shift outside the police building responding to calls.
+Other days, they may spend their shift outside the police building responding to calls.

-Your day will also depend on what type of police career you choose to pursue, as there are many specializations within the force.
-You may work with an investigative unit (CSI, for example), or with the police dogs of the K-9 unit, with community relations, with SWAT (special weapons and tactics), harbor patrol, motorcycle patrol, or you may even spend your shift on horseback.
-The possibilities are endless.
+Your day will also depend on what type of police career you choose to pursue, as there are many specializations.
+You could work with an investigative unit (CSI, for example), or with the police dogs of the K-9 unit, with community relations, with SWAT (special weapons and tactics), harbor patrol, motorcycle patrol, or you may even spend your shift on horseback.
+The possibilities are endless, and you can control your destiny.

 Climbing the Police Officer Ranks

-As a police officer, the opportunity for advancement is constant.
-Police departments follow a military-like ranking structure, and your hard work and perseverance (and successfully passing a few more exams) can help you climb those ranks steadily.
+As a police officer, the opportunities for advancement are constant.
+Police departments follow a military-like ranking structure, and your hard work and perseverance (along with successfully passing a few more exams) can help you climb the ranks steadily.
 The order of rank, from lowest to highest, is as follows:

 - Officer / Deputy / Trooper / Corporal